 There are two ways to clear the ELI:

 1) See if you meet any of the exemption criteria below.
-If you do, you will be exempted from the ELI and you won’t need to take the ELI Placement Test.
+If you do meet any of these criteria at the time of admission to UHM (not in later semesters), you will be exempted from the ELI, and you won’t need to take the ELI Placement Test.
 Check with the ELI Office (Moore 570) to see if you can be exempted.

 2) If you do not meet any exemption criteria, you must take the ELI Placement Test.
 There are no exceptions to this.
 The ELI Placement Test includes two tests of listening, two tests of reading, and one writing test.
 Based on the scores of your test, you may be placed into intermediate or advanced courses, or you may be exempted in one or more of the three skill areas the test covers.